 - 2010: Exploration work in the Quebec Lowlands halted pending the BAPE Report to be presented approximately in 2013. - 2011: Bill 18 (2011, chapter 13) was enacted by the Quebec provincial legislature on June 13, 2011.
-Please refer to Paragraph 2 above for details. - 2014: a) Bill 5 of the Quebec provincial legislature (an Act to amend the Act to limit oil and gas activities (Bill 18 (2011, chapter 13) and other legislative provisions) was enacted on June 13, 2014.
+Please refer to Paragraph 2 above for details. - 2014: a) Bill 5 of the Quebec provincial legislature (an Act to amend the Act to limit oil and gas activities and other legislative provisions) was enacted on June 13, 2014.
 It allows the Quebec Government to extend, beyond June 13, 2014, the exemption for holders of exploration licences from performing the exploration programs required by law.
-It also extends the suspension of the term of those licences and defers the increase of the annual licence fees payable until the exemption is lifted.
-These provisions are still in force at the date of this MD&A. - b) The BAPE released its 4 year study concerning shale gas exploration and development for Quebec and along the St. Lawrence River.
+It also extends the suspension of the term of those licences and defers the increase of the annual licence fees payable until the exemption is lifted. - b) The BAPE released its 4 year study concerning shale gas exploration and development for the Quebec Lowlands.
 The report concluded, among other things, that shale gas development did not have social acceptability and that further work should not continue in the Lowlands.
-As a result, any and all development programs have been suspended in the Quebec Lowlands "for the time being" according to the Premier of Quebec. - 2015: The Environmental Assessment Study prepared by and for the government presented its conclusions to date in late October 2015 and suggested various modifications to existing procedures.
-Some exploration work may continue, particularly regarding areas other than the Lowlands. - 2016: a) The document titled "Energy Policy to 2030" presented and adopted by the Quebec Government in April 2016 provides the general framework for guidance and objectives for the government on the overall policy regarding all energy sources, including oil and gas.
+As a result, any and all development programs were suspended in the Quebec Lowlands "for the time being" according to the Premier of Quebec. - 2015: The Environmental Assessment Study prepared by and for the government presented its conclusions in late October 2015 and suggested various modifications to existing procedures.
+It suggested that some exploration work may continue, particularly regarding areas other than the Lowlands mainly because of social acceptability. - 2016: a) The document titled "Energy Policy to 2030" presented and adopted by the Quebec Government in April 2016 provides the general framework for guidance and objectives for the government on the overall policy regarding all energy sources, including oil and gas.
 As for hydrocarbon exploration and development, the Energy Policy states that it supports responsible development of oil and gas resources in Quebec, that a legal framework will be established and that an office will be created to oversee the Quebec energy sector including various energy projects. - b) Bill 106, "An Act to implement the Energy Policy to 2030 and amend various legislative provisions", was passed in the Quebec National Assembly in December 2016.
-The Bill contains a series of modifications to existing legislation to cover the Energy Policy, including changes to the Mining Act and other Acts now in force and the creation of a new Petroleum Resources Act that governs the development of petroleum resources in Quebec.
-The Petroleum Resources Act outlines the various general conditions and norms (including social acceptability) regarding licensing, exploration, drilling and production. - 2017: On September 20, 2017, the Quebec Ministry of Energy and Natural Resources published the draft regulations to govern oil and gas activities in the province and required for the implementation of the Petroleum Resources Act.
-The regulations cover four main categories -exploration, production, storage and pipeline construction.
-Originally there was a period of forty-five days of public consultation after which the draft regulations might be implemented with or without amendments.
-On October 18, 2017, the Ministry extended the consultation period by thirty-five days to December 9, 2017.
-Altai has reviewed the draft regulations in detail.
-The final version of these regulations was never published. - 2018: On June 6, 2018, the Quebec Minister of Energy and Natural Resources, Mr. Pierre Moreau, announced in a press release of a series of measures regarding regulations for hydrocarbon exploration and production in Quebec including a ban on fracking in shales and various other restrictions including distances for wells and fracking. - On June 13, 2018, a ministerial decree was published suspending all obligations to issue new licences or various authorisations (aeromags, drill licences, well modifications, etc.) until the new Petroleum Resources Act is in effect.
+The Bill contains a series of modifications to existing legislation to cover the Energy Policy, including changes to the Mining Act and other Acts now in force and the creation of a new Petroleum Resources Act (the "Act") that governs the development of petroleum resources in Quebec.
+The Act outlines the various general conditions and norms (including social acceptability) regarding licensing, exploration, drilling and production. - 2017: On September 20, 2017, the Quebec Ministry of Energy and Natural Resources published the draft regulations to govern oil and gas activities in the province and required for the implementation of the Act. - 2018: a) On June 6, 2018, the Quebec Minister of Energy and Natural Resources announced in a press release a series of measures regarding regulations for hydrocarbon exploration and production in Quebec including a ban on fracking in shales and various other restrictions including distances for wells and fracking.
+On June 20, 2018, the Ministry published the revised draft regulations incorporating all the measures announced in its June 6, 2018 press release. - b) On September 5, 2018 the Ministry published the Final Regulations (the "Regulations") which include all the significant restrictions and measures announced in the June 20, 2018 revised draft regulations.
+Both the Act and the Regulations automatically came into effect on September 20, 2018.